Yue Fei — An Extraordinary and Heroic General Suffered of Terribly Unjust and Pathos Ending

 Yue Fei (1103 — 1142) was one of the most remarkable generals and heroes in the Song Dynasty with epic experiences.

 When his country was suffering from huge disasters, he organized and trained a strong army, extensively defeated their enemy, and brought triumph and hope to countless people.

 However, as the most exceptional hero of that period, Yue Fei was framed up and cruelly murdered under the command of his emperor.

 National Calamity of the Song Dynasty — The Incident of Jingkang

 In the year 1127, Jin occupied the capital city of Song, enslaved Emperor Zhao Ji, Emperor Zhao Huan, almost the entire royal family, tens of thousands of officials and civilians, and seized countless treasures.

 Besides a series of slaughter and robbery, many cities in the north were under the control of the Jin Dynasty.
 The Song Dynasty was practically ended.

 However, prince Zhao Gou, the ninth son of Emperor Zhao Ji, wasn’t in the capital city when the calamity happened.

 As the only free royal member, he escaped to the south, organized and summoned all of the Song’s forces, and reestablished the Song Dynasty.

-The new Song Empire obtained around the two-thirds territory of the former Song but encountered huge losses in population, economic, and dignity.
+The new Song Empire obtained around the two-thirds territory of the former Song but encountered huge losses in population, economy, and dignity.

 Meanwhile, the new monarch Zhao Gou, now the Emperor Gaozong of Song, still was forced to keep escaping and hiding from Jin’s hunting.

-Under that crisis and unstable situation, Zhao Gou appealed all forces of Song to fight against Jin and protect his new regime.
+Under that crisis and unstable situation, Zhao Gou appealed to all forces of Song to fight against Jin and protect his new regime.

 Exceptional Braveness and Insistent Fights of Yue Fei

 Born into an ordinary peasant family, Yue Fei was very strong and upright.
 He spent most of his early years doing farm works and got married at a young age.

 When the Jin army was invading Song, Yue Fei witnessed many people being slaughtered or enslaved.
 After having seen those countless tragedies that happened to civilians, he decided to join the army of Song.

 Starting as an ordinary soldier, Yue Fei got promoted quickly, because of his keen military insight and extraordinary martial art skills.